“Let’s nae talk about Tim now.” Carrie’s father put the Land Rover to a firm halt in the small yard with gray and white pebble stones.

 So Carrie was the last person inside any of the vehicles.
 Like a piece of forgotten luggage.

-She looked out through the rain and the front window and took in the contours of the house.
+She looked out through the front window and the rain and took in the contours of the house.
 She noted that she didn’t feel anything.
 Not yet.
 She noted that was good.
 She went out to the others.

 “No, that one!”
-She could hear Michael cry out, pushing a suitcase back in the trunk of land rover number two.
+She could hear Michael cry out, pushing a suitcase back into the trunk of Land Rover number 2.
 Sheila looked confused.
-“Take that one instead,” Michael said and pointed to a big grey suitcase – his father’s.
+“Take that one instead,” Michael said and pointed to a big gray suitcase – his father’s.
 Carrie bit her lip but said nothing since Sheila looked as if she was determined to figure out how to do it right.
 Jon had stopped and looked unsure how much he should interfere.

 The flight from the States had been surprisingly unproblematic for Michael, and then he had freaked out because the suitcases got off the plane in the wrong order.
-‘Autism without borders’ Jon had joked, referring to that Doctors Without Borders secretary job she mused about on the way over.
+‘Autism without borders’ Jon had joked, referring to that Doctors Without Borders secretary job Carrie had been musing about on the way over.
 Carrie had sent him a withering glance and then they were both busy helping Michael cope with another painful interruption in his world’s order, while Emma withdrew to a bench to see if she could get a signal on her phone.

 But at least they were finally here, after another half day of travel from Glasgow and up into the highlands.
 Carrie and Jon, their children, and the children’s grandfather along with his new wife.